We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 It's that side of the deal that people are concerned about.

-I think one of the most important points here is that you cannot separate the processes.
+Shada, I think one of the most important points here is that you cannot separate the processes.

-You have a political process, you have a security process, and and you should have also a legal process.
+You have a political process, you have a security process, and you should have also a legal process.

-Uh the those those tracks should go uh side by side.
+Those tracks should go side by side.

-So you cannot expect, for example, for Hamas to announce that they are going to disarm if there are not assurances uh that the political track is going to keep moving ahead.
+So you cannot expect, for example, for Hamas to announce that they are going to disarm if there are not assurances that the political track is going to keep moving ahead.

 And that's one of the big things is the disarmament.

-That it's not about Hamas itself, it's about any single agreement that I at least I have studied in my life that deals with uh ceasefire or disarmament of any group.
+It's about any single agreement that I, at least I have studied in my life, that deals with ceasefire or disarmament of any group.

-The the assurances are not there.
+The assurances are not there.

-Uh, they actually put more conditions on Palestinian statehood and referred to it as an aspiration.
+They actually put more conditions on Palestinian statehood and referred to it as an aspiration.

-Uh the Yeah, and uh and the thing is that they don't care about a Palestinian statehood, they're never gonna allow it to happen.
+Yeah, and the thing is that they don't care about a Palestinian statehood.

-Nan Yahoo himself said this.
+Netanyahu himself said this.

 Thank you very much indeed.

-Now, Menachem Klein is Professor Emeritus of Political Science at Bar-Elan University.
+Menachem Klein is Professor Emeritus of Political Science at Ba'ilan University and he joins us from West Jerusalem.

 What do you make of today's events thus far here, Menachem?